 This has left businesses wondering whether they need to remove the dress code.
 Employers are aware of how high staff turnover can have great cost and productivity implications.
 Costs incur during the recruitment process as the position is advertised and time is spent by employers interviewing and selecting candidates.
 Having a dress code may deter candidates too — 61% of people looking for a new job in 2017 said that they’d have a negative perception of any company that enforced a dress code.
+See what the guys at Get Razor Advice thought about companies will a clean shaven policy.
 Productivity also takes a hit, as often a current employee has to spend time training the new starter or letting them shadow their day-to-day activities — this can prevent existing workers from working to their maximum capacity.

 As well as this, it’s believed that the increase in creative companies has led to greater casualness across businesses.
 In fact, between 2010 and 2016, the creative industries sub sectors (i.e advertising, film and TV) grew their economic contribution by 44.8%.
 Dress code is often less strict in these companies, as employees are encouraged to express their ‘creative flair’.

 The implications of how you dress